autogluon/autogluon-rag/README.md

 data_dir : str
     The directory containing the data files that will be used for the RAG pipeline.
 If this value is not provided when initializing the object, it must be provided in the config file.
 If both are provided, the value in the class instantiation will be prioritized.
 pipeline_batch_size: int
     Batch size to use for pre-processing stage (Data Processing, Embedding, Vector DB Module).
-This value represents the number of files in each batch.
+This represents the number of files in each batch.
     If this value is not provided, we will calculate the optimal batch size to use based on the number of files, average file size, and available memory. safety_factor : float
     A factor to account for memory overhead and ensure safe memory usage (default is 0.5).
 Increasing the safety factor will increase the calculated batch size max_files_per_batch : int
     The maximum number of files to include in a batch (default is 100).
-This is to ensure that an extremely large batch size is not used.
+This is to ensure that an extremely large batch size is not used when calculating the optimal batch size.
 ```

 The configuration file contains the specific parameters to use for each module in the RAG pipeline.
 For an example of a config file, please refer to `example_config.yaml` in `src/agrag/configs/`.
 For specific details about the parameters in each individual module, refer to the `README` files in each module in `src/agrag/modules/`.